erichnau/ApInsight-SampleData/README.md

 ## Prerequisites
 - ApInsight: Follow the download, installation and setup instructions here: https://github.com/erichnau/GPR_tools/tree/new_GUI

+## Lisence
+The datasets are released under the [MIT].
+See the LICENSE file for more details.
 ## Acknowlegements
 The datasets were kindly provided by Petra Schneidhofer, Kulturarv, Vestfold fylkeskommune (petra.schneidhofer@vestfoldfylke.no)